-Specifications and Management Measures EA.
+Under Alternative 2, there would be more area opened to pot gear compared to No Action, most of which resides in the critical habitat for humpback whales and/or leatherback sea turtles (see Figure 25).
+However, it is the amount of gear in the water rather than the amount of area or habitat designation that affects potential entanglement risk for whales and turtles.
+This action does not change the overall amount of sablefish (i.e., the primary species targeted by pot gear) that can be caught by the fishery, which was analyzed as part of the 2023-20224 Biennial Harvest Specifications and Management Measures EA.
 As such, we do not anticipate an increase in fishery participants or gear in the water, as this alternative only opens up new fishing grounds.
 The density of fishing gear (including pot gear) both shoreward and seaward of the NT_RCA will likely lessen, as some vessels will likely shift some of their effort to the newly opened depth bin.
-This will increase the spatial distribution of pot gear, but not change the overall amount of effort.
+This will increase the spatial distribution of pot gear, but not change the overall amount of effort nor concentrate effort in a particular area, including critical habitat.
 Opening shallower areas could increase the overlap in humpback feeding grounds, but there is no evidence to suggest that 75-100 or 75-125 fathoms would be more impactful to the species compared to 100-125 or greater which is already opened to fishing.
-There are expected to be no impacts to the prey of humpbacks given that their typical prey of krill or smaller fish are not selected by the gear types being considered under this action.
-For leatherbacks, there is no impact to prey expected given that the jellyfish bycatch typically occurs in the trawl fisheries.
-Therefore, this alternative is not expected to change interactions with humpbacks or turtles from what is disclosed in the 23-24 EA.
+There is expected to be no impacts to the prey of humpbacks given that their typical prey of krill or smaller fish are not selected by the gear types being considered under this action.